eascodes/100-days-code/log.md

 **Thoughts** My favorite part was doing the styling for my links/buttons (I love the :hover function).
 The most challenging part was aligning items with CSS flexbox.
 I found it extremely helpful to create colorful borders for all of the items/containers while working with them.
 Making my landing page responsive on several screen sizes/types was easier than I anticipated - hopefully the other website pages are the same!

 **Link(s) to work** https://github.com/eascodes?tab=repositories

+## Day 23: November 17, 2021

+**Today's Progress**: Today I created the contact page for my bakery website.
+I learned how to embed a Google map and created a contact form.
+I worked on making all of the pages responsive on various screen sizes.

+**Thoughts** Working on this project has helped to me to better understand CSS flexbox/grid and also the importance of media queries.
+I'm really excited about my progress so far.

+**Link(s) to work** https://github.com/eascodes?tab=repositories